Ryan Strome: New York Rangers

 Despite the shortened 2019–20 season, Strome set new career highs in assists and points through 70 games.
 Strome began the season strong, earning top playing minutes with linemate Artemi Panarin after Mika Zibanejad suffered an upper-body injury.
 Through their first nine games together, Strome and Panarin combined for 24 points to lead the team in goals, assist, and overall points.
 This continued into late December and Strome quickly accumulated the second-highest points total on the team with 10 goals and 25 assists for 35 points.
 By January 7, Strome had recorded six points through four games to tie for 22nd in the NHL in assists and ninth in primary assists.
 As linemates, Strome maintained an eight game point streak throughout February while Panarin maintained nine games.
-When the NHL paused play due to the COVID-19 pandemic, Strome finished with an new career-high 59 points through 70 games.
+When the NHL paused play due to the COVID-19 pandemic, Strome finished with a new career-high 59 points through 70 games.
 His plus-21 rating ranked third on the Rangers and his 41 even-strength points are third behind Panarin and Zibanejad.

 On November 6, 2020, Strome signed a two-year, $9 million contract with the Rangers.
 On February 20, 2021, Strome became the first player in NHL history to record at least 100 points with both the Islanders and Rangers franchises.